schivmeister/schivmeister.github.io/README.md

-Aside from _ontology engineering_ my primary function is to figure out patterns in texts, structure them into a _machine-readable_ form, and determine practically everything else needed to code/build (primarily in Java) a modern software- or web-based intelligent agent based on a "bottom-up" _symbolic AI_ approach.
+Aside from _ontology engineering_ my primary function is to figure out patterns in texts, structure them into a _machine-readable_ form, and determine practically everything else needed to code/build (primarily in Java) a modern software- or web-based intelligent agent based on a "top-down" _symbolic AI_ approach.
 So, mostly, _knowledge engineering_.

 It all started thanks to my Computer Science MSc at the University of Leicester (UK) [5] and a stint with a European stealth FinTech/RegTech [6] startup, which